dkarthe/webjeda-blog/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 ### Stop using stop-words!
 Using **and, or, but, of, the, a, etc** inside a URL is not necessary.
 It will only increase the length of your URL(bots like short URLs).
-In this post I have left out **how-to** because the URL still makes sense without those stop words.
+In this post, I have left out **how-to** because the URL still makes sense without those stop words.
 Take some time to leave stop words before you decide to publish a post.

 In Jekyll URL can be changed by renaming the file in ```_posts``` folder.